Schoonology/discovery/README.md

 ### Services

-Discovery makes no assumptions about the format or purpose of Service objects save one: all Services must have a `name`.
-The Service interface merely provides a consistent interface for managing the metadata associated with ths service it represents and the announcements thereof.
+Discovery makes few assumptions about the format or purpose of Service objects.
+All Services must be given a `name`, and will be assigned a universally-unique `id` to identify instances of a Service that share the same name.
+The Service interface provides a consistent interface for managing the metadata associated with ths service it represents and the announcements thereof.

 ### Registry